Orthogonality of Q-Functions up to Wrapping in Planar N=4 Super Yang-Mills Theory: Introduction

 The Hexagon framework is highly efficient for asymptotically large operators.
 For short operators, contributions from so-called mirror particles render its application much more difficult.
 In this sense, the Hexagon framework is analogous to the Asymptotic Bethe Ansatz for the spectral problem \cite{Beisert:2005fw}.
 For the finite-size spectrum, the latter needs to be supplemented with Lüscher corrections via the Thermodynamic Bethe Ansatz \cite{Bombardelli:2009ns,Arutyunov:2009ur,Gromov:2009tv}, which then leads to the Quantum Spectral Curve, with all finite-size corrections elegantly taken into account.
 Additionally, features of conformal data such as analyticity in spin \cite{Caron-Huot:2017vep} are obscured in the Hexagon approach, while being completely manifest in the Quantum Spectral Curve \cite{Gromov:2014bva,Klabbers:2023zdz,Brizio:2024nso,Basso:2022nny,Basso:2025mca}.

 It is thus highly desirable to find a formalism that allows one to compute correlation functions directly in terms of the Quantum Spectral Curve Q-functions.
-In conventional integrable spin chains, this is achieved by the Separation of Variables (SoV) method, which was pioneered by Sklyanin \cite{Sklyanin:1984sb}, and has undergone rapid advancement in recent years~\cite{Gromov:2016itr,Maillet:2018bim,Ryan:2018fyo,Cavaglia:2019pow,Gromov:2019wmz,Gromov:2020fwh,Gromov:2022waj,Ekhammar:2023iph}.
+In conventional integrable spin chains, this is achieved by the Separation of Variables (SoV) method, which was pioneered by Sklyanin \cite{Sklyanin:1984sb} and extensively developed in $\mathfrak{sl}(2)$-based models in \cite{Derkachov:2001yn,Derkachov:2002tf}.
+The formalism has undergone rapid advancement in recent years, in particular for higher-rank symmetries~\cite{Gromov:2016itr,Maillet:2018bim,Ryan:2018fyo,Cavaglia:2019pow,Gromov:2019wmz,Gromov:2020fwh,Gromov:2022waj,Ekhammar:2023iph}.
 It allows one to cast the wave functions of the Hamiltonian eigenstates in a factorized product of single-variable building blocks, the Q-functions, from which correlation functions can then be computed.

 Separation of Variables computations have already yielded impressive results for correlation functions in $\mathcal{N}=4$ SYM \cite{Jiang:2015lda,Cavaglia:2018lxi,Giombi:2018qox,Caetano:2020dyp} and related theories \cite{Cavaglia:2021mft}.
 The current state-of-the-art at weak coupling is the SoV expression for three-point correlators involving two BPS operators and one non-BPS operator in the $\alg{su}(2)$ and $\alg{sl}(2)$ sectors \cite{Bercini:2022jxo}.